wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * In the task bar, select the time, timezone, and other chart attributes.
 These selections are the same as for other dashboards.
 * Use the **Jump To** pulldown to:
-  - Select Overall for RED metrics derived from all trace data.
+  - Select Overall for RED metrics derived from all trace data emitted by the selected service.
-  - Select an individual component to examine metrics for just that component (inside the selected service).
-A component could be an instrumented framework or the runtime environment.
+  - Select an individual component to examine metrics for just that component inside the selected service.
+A component could be an instrumented framework or the runtime system.
 * Filter the metrics based on the cluster, shard, or source.
 * Select **Detailed View** or **Summarized View** to change the level of detail for charts.
 * Select **See All Traces** or click one of the bars in a TopK chart to go to the Traces page.